 What is a KPI?

-Let’s start off with, what is a KPI?
-A KPI or key performance indicator is a measurable statistic or metric used to gauge the success of a given action, piece of media, or product is doing.
-Meaning a KPI is a measurement of the success based on the items intended use.
+Let’s start by explaining a KPI.
+A KPI, or key performance indicator, is a measurable statistic or metric used to gauge the success of a given action, piece of media, or product.
+It measures success based on the item’s intended use.

-In market research, it is essential to define a marketing goal or use case so we can begin to answer the question; how do you define a successful project.
+In market research, it is essential to define a marketing goal or use case so we can begin to answer the question: how do you define a successful project?
 Is the goal of the project to better understand the buying persona of a customer in the market for a new tent or to quantify the buying power of fishermen in the southwest?
-Both examples ask a clear question that can be broken down, measured, and ultimately answered with a clear response that supports the overall project goal.
+Both examples ask a clear question that can be broken down, measured, and answered with a clear response supporting the overall project goal.
 The success of both projects relies on a measure of success in answering those questions.

 So why do so many marketers and designers attempt to answer the question, how do I get more sales with impressions with the impressions?
-Impressions are a KPI of noticeability, and conversions are a KPI of sales.
+Impressions are a KPI of noticeability, and conversions are a sales KPI.

 “Impressions are a KPI of noticeability, and conversions are a KPI of sales.” – Justin Bahr